big-tuwien/big-tuwien.github.io/content/publication/tuw-194264/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=194264&lang=2
-publication: 'Vortrag: 22nd International Conference of the Society for Medical Innovation and Technology (SMIT 2010), Trondheim, Norway; 02.09.2010 - 04.09.2010; in: "Proceedings of the 22nd International Conference of the Society for Medical Innovation and Technology", (2010)'
+publication: 'Talk: 22nd International Conference of the Society for Medical Innovation and Technology (SMIT 2010), Trondheim, Norway; 09-02-2010 - 09-04-2010; in: "Proceedings of the 22nd International Conference of the Society for Medical Innovation and Technology", (2010)'
 publication_types: